autonomio/talos/README.md

               model=iris_model,
               grid_downsample=0.5)

+## Not All Randomness Are Created Equal

+The main optimization strategy focus in Talos is to provide the gold standard random search capabilities.
+Talos implements three kinds of random generation methods:

+- True / Quantum randomness
+- Pseudo randomness
+- Quasi randomness

+The currently implemented methods are:

+- Quantum randomness (vacuum based)
+- Ambient Sound based randomness
+- Sobol sequences
+- Halton sequences
+- Latin hypercube
+- Improved Latin hypercube
+- Latin hypercube with a Sudoku-style constraint
+- Uniform Mersenne
+- Cryptographically sound uniform

+Each method differs in discrepancy and other observable aspects.

-## Optimization Strategies
+## More on Optimization Strategies

-Talos can be used for both random and grid searching of hyperparameters.
+Talos supports several common optimization strategies:

+- Random search
+- Grid search
+- Manually assisted random or grid search
+- Correlation based optimization

 The object of abstraction is the keras model configuration, of which n number of permutations is tried in a  Talos experiment.

-As opposed to adding other optimization strategies, which are widely available in various solutions, Talos focus is on:
+As opposed to adding more complex optimization strategies, which are widely available in various solutions, Talos focus is on:

 - adding variations of random variable picking
 - reducing the workload of random variable picking